Milk (2008 American film): Plot

 Milk and White forge a complex working relationship.
 Milk is invited to, and attends, the christening of White's first child, and White asks for Milk's assistance in preventing a psychiatric hospital from opening in White's district, possibly in exchange for White's support of Milk's citywide gay rights ordinance.
-When Milk fails to support White because of the negative effect it will have on troubled youth, White feels betrayed, and ultimately becomes the sole vote against the gay rights ordinance.
+When Milk fails to support White because of the negative effect it will have on troubled youth, White feels betrayed and becomes the sole vote against the gay rights ordinance.
 Milk also launches an effort to defeat Proposition 6, an initiative on the California state ballot in November 1978.
-Sponsored by John Briggs, a conservative state senator from Orange County, Proposition 6 seeks to ban gays and lesbians (in addition to anyone who supports them) from working in California's public schools.
-It is also part of a nationwide conservative movement that starts with the successful campaign headed by Anita Bryant and her organization Save Our Children in Dade County, Florida to repeal a local gay rights ordinance.
+Sponsored by John Briggs, a conservative state senator from Orange County, Proposition 6 seeks to ban gays and lesbians from working in California's public schools.

 On November 7, 1978, after working tirelessly against Proposition 6, Milk and his supporters rejoice in the wake of its defeat.
-A desperate White favors a supervisor pay raise, but does not get much support, and shortly after supporting the proposition, resigns from the Board.
+A desperate White favors a supervisor pay raise but does not get much support, and shortly after supporting the proposition resigns from the Board.
 He later changes his mind and asks to be reinstated.
 Mayor Moscone denies his request, after being lobbied by Milk.

 On the morning of November 27, 1978, White enters City Hall through a basement window to conceal a gun from metal detectors.
 He requests another meeting with Moscone, who rebuffs his request for appointment to his former seat.
 Enraged, White shoots Moscone in his office and then goes to meet Milk, where he guns him down, with the fatal bullet delivered execution-style.
-The film suggests that Milk believed that White might be a closeted gay man.

-The last scene is a candlelight vigil held by thousands for Milk and Moscone throughout the streets of the city.
-Pictures of the actual people depicted in the film, and brief summaries of their lives follow.
+A candlelight vigil for Milk and Moscone is attended by thousands of people.
+Pictures of the individuals depicted in the film, and brief summaries of their lives follow.

 Cast

-A number of Milk's associates, including speechwriter Frank M. Robinson, Teamster Allan Baird and school teacher-turned-politician Tom Ammiano portrayed themselves.
-Additionally, Carol Ruth Silver, who served with Milk on the Board of Supervisors, plays a small role as Thelma.
+A number of Milk's associates, including speechwriter Frank M. Robinson, teamster Allan Baird and school teacher-turned-politician Tom Ammiano, portrayed themselves.
+Additionally, Carol Ruth Silver, who served with Milk on the Board of Supervisors and was allegedly also a target of the assassination, plays a small role as Thelma.
 Cleve Jones also has a small role as Don Amador.
 Anne Kronenberg makes an appearance as a stenographer, and Daniel Nicoletta appears as Carl Carlson.